-Particulars of Loans, Guarantees or Further, the details required in terms of Regulation Investments

-The Company, being engaged in the hotel business, is classified as providing infrastructure facilities in terms of the Schedule VI to the Act and is exempted from the compliance for loans made, guarantees given, and security provided in terms of Section 186 (11) of the Act.
+Particulars of Loans, Guarantees or Further, the details required in terms of Regulation 34(3) of the SEBI (LODR) Regulations with respect to loans given by the Company to its subsidiaries is The Company, being engaged in the hotel business, is given hereunder.
+For details regarding investments classified as providing infrastructure facilities in terms and guarantees please refer to the notes to the of the Schedule VI to the Act and is exempted from Financial Statements.
+The Company has not provided the compliance for loans made, guarantees given, and any security covered under Section 186 of the Act & security provided in terms of Section 186 (11) of the accordingly the disclosure requirement does not apply.
+Act.
 However, the details of loans, guarantees, and investments made by the Company forms part of the notes to the Financial Statements.